Conall Cra Bhuidhe: Synopsis

 Conall Cra Bhuidhe was a royal tenant and had four (or three) sons.
-One day, his sons and the king's fought, and the king's big son was killed.
-The king told Conall that he could save his sons if he stole the brown horse of the king of Lochlann.
+One day, his sons and the king's son fought, and the king's big son was killed.
+The king told Conall that he could save his sons if he stole the brown horse of the King of Lochlann.
 Conall told him that he would steal the horse to please the king, even if his sons were in no danger.
 His wife lamented that he had not rather let the king kill his sons than endanger himself.

 Conall went with his sons to Lochlann, and there he told them to seek out the king's miller.
 They stayed with him, and Conall bribed the miller to put him and his sons in the sacks of bran he delivered to the king.
 In the stables, Conall had his sons make hiding holes before they tried to steal the horse.
 When they tried, it kept making such noise that the servants would come.
-They would hide, but in time, the king realized that there were men in the stables, and found Conall and his sons.
+They would hide, but in time, the king realized that there were men in the stables and found Conall and his sons.

-Conall told his story, and because he had had to steal it, the king said he would not hang him, but he would hang his sons.
+Conall told his story and because he had had to steal it, the king said he would not hang him, but he would hang his sons.
 He told Conall that if he were ever in a worse situation than his sons, and told him the story, he would give Conall his youngest son.

 Conall told of a time when he went to get a cow and its calf with his servant, and they met with cats.
 The head bard among them told cat after cat to sing a cronan to Conall, and demanded that he pay a reward for it.
 First he had to give the calf, then the cow, then (in Campbell's version) the servant, and finally the cats went after him.
 He got up a tree and killed a cat that came after him, but the cats dug at the tree's roots.
-Fortunately a priest was traveling with delving men and heard the noise, and they came to his rescue.
+Fortunately, a priest was traveling with delving men and heard the noise, and they came to his rescue.